 The Sophomore Research Experience (SRE) connects students to faculty at an optimal time in their academic journey and engages them in the learning process empowering them to excel.

-Description of Program: The Sophomore Research Experience provides an opportunity for students to collaborate in one-on- one research with a faculty member during their sophomore year.
+Description of Program: The Sophomore Research Experience provides an opportunity for students to collaborate in one-on- one research with a faculty member during their sophomore year and beyond.
 Students benefit in working with a faculty member to acquire basic research skills and develop critical thinking and problem-solving skills.
 In addition, the engagement provides students with hands-on experiences as they formulate decisions about majors and careers.
 Students are employed as student research assistants under the Federal Work Study program and work a maximum of 15 hours per week during the fall and spring semesters.
 During the University's response to COVID-19, we will permit remote research experiences to students if faculty have these opportunities available.

 Who Can Participate?

 - Students who have earned sophomore standing beginning the fall semester of program enrollment or who have been enrolled for two semesters and accumulated at least 22 credit hours.
 Beginning with Fall 2021 the program is no longer limited to students who have sophomore standing but will include student/faculty teams who have been working in reseach teams and other FWS eligible students wishing to engage in a research project with a faculty member.

 - Students must be eligible for the Federal Work Study (FWS) program in the amount of at least $2,000 per academic year .